FedericoHurtado/YouTube-Video-Summarizer/README.md

 12/20/2023 - 1/1/2024 - Experimented and researched possible solutions

-1/4/24 -Finalized inital model using a TextSummarizerModel and a helper method to extract transcripts from youtube url
+1/4/24 -Finalized initial model using a TextSummarizerModel and a helper method to extract transcripts from youtube url

+1/8/2024 - Deployed updated model using BigBirdPegasusForConditionalGeneration

 ## Next steps
-- Fine tune summarizing model (in progress)
+- Fine tune summarizing model (in progress) -> trying models in huggingface to see which works best for me
 - Create front end
 - Find ways to improve output format